uzairmansoor/dataFeed-MSK-cdk/README.md

 ![msk_cluster_2](https://github.com/uzairmansoor/dataFeed-MSK-cdk/assets/82077348/5581dcfe-2039-45ab-9fbf-6b8a2c2317ea)

 •	If you haven't changed the name of the MSK cluster, there's no need to update the “**mskClusterName**” parameter.
 If you have, update it with your own MSK Cluster name.

+•	Navigate to "Secrets Manager" in AWS Cosole and select "AmazonMSK_/-awsblog-dev-app-mskConsumerSecret."
+Copy the "Secret ARN" and update the "mskConsumerSecretArn" parameter in the *parameters.py* file.

+•	Navigate to "Key Management Service" in the AWS Console, then go to "Customer Managed Keys" and select "awsblog-dev-app-sasl/scram-key."
+Copy the "ARN" and update the "customerManagedKeyArn" parameter in the parameters.py file.

 •	Now navigate to Systems Manager (SSM) Parameter Store.